inkVerb/VIP/301-shell/Lesson-06.md

 *Logs &* `exit` *codes are both important, but different*

-*Errors are important, handle them correctlyin Shell scripts!*
+*Errors are important, handle them correctly in Shell scripts!*

 > *An* `exit` *is a way to "break" out of a script, such as* `if - then` *tests, but always use* `exit 0` *unless a problem or event needs to be logged!*
 >